OndigoWendy/TS/README.md

 Overall, learning TypeScript can be a good investment for those who work on large-scale JavaScript projects, or for those who want to improve the quality and maintainability of their code.

 ## Setting up a development environment with TypeScript
+To set up a development environment with TypeScript, you will need to have Node.js and npm installed on your computer.
+You can then initialize a new npm project and install TypeScript as a development dependency.
+Next, create a tsconfig.json file to specify the compiler options for your project.
+You can then create TypeScript files in your project and use the tsc command to compile them to JavaScript.
+To automatically compile your code every time you save a file, use the tsc command with the --watch flag.
+You can also set up your editor to work with TypeScript.

 ## Understanding types and variables in TypeScript

 # Basic Types in TypeScript